dotkwame/datasciencecoursera/README.md

 Prepares and selects the feature labels of interest from the main list.
 Their positions are also noted to be used by *process.file.data(row)

 > ## avg.vars.subject.activity(data = merge.all.data())
 Accepts as input a dataframe to, which gets converted to a datable to work with.
 Where no arguments is passed in *merge.all.data()* is called which returns the complete data set.
+Returns a tidy data set with the average of each variable for each activity and each subject